-Far more serious than a wound caused by

-the mist mummy is the fact that with each touch, the creature can use its unique form of the mist mummy has a base chance of 100 to inflict the touched character with strength 170 disease.
+Far more serious than a wound caused by the mist mummy is the fact that with each touch, the creature can use its unique form of Breath of Pestilence.
+This means that each touch of the mist mummy has a base chance of 100 to inflict the touched character with ล strength 170 disease.
 A character affected by a mist mummy's disease cannot be treated successfully by any type of medicine or medical technique.
 Two uses of the Restore Stamina Discipline applied within 1 hour of each other halt the progress of the disease, but do not allow any healing to begin.